Data Analysis For Product Managers: The Complete Guide13 min read

 Trend analysis involves examining data over time to identify consistent patterns or trends.
 For product managers, this is particularly useful for tracking engagement and understanding how customer behaviors and preferences evolve.
 It’s also helpful to track the differences between various segments of your user base.

-For example, trends analysis performed over a specific period can help you understand what features and in-app flows drive better adoption.
+For example, trend analysis performed over a specific period can help you understand what features and in-app flows drive better adoption.
 Armed with this information, you can trigger flows relevant to your user segments and boost product usage.

 Cohort analysis to track retention